chrysn/aiocoap/doc/installation.rst

 * ``docs``: Installs tools needed to build the documentation (not part of ``all``).

+* ``linkheader``: Originally needed for generating and parsing files in RFC6690_ link format, eg. ``.well-known/core`` files.
+This extra does not contain any external dependencies, but was left in place for compatibility.

 Which libraries and versions are pulled in by this exactly is documented in the ``setup.py`` file.